goshacmd/medberry/README.md

 ### Starting the app

-Once docker and fig are installed, you can start the application and all needed services using the following command:
+Once docker and fig are installed, before you can start the application and all needed services using the following commands:

-    fig up
+    fig up -d redis db # start up the database & redis fig run web rake db:setup # migrate db & seed fig up web # run the web server fig run web sidekiq # run the background job processor

 This will build docker containers and expose the Rails application at http://localdocker:3000/ (if you are using docker-osx).